ZuhebNadeem/React-Course/Section 11 (NY) - useEffect & useCallBack/Notater.md

 - The problem is: cleaning it up, getting rid of it, when the component dissapear.
 - Because when using useEffect, you cannot just define this effect function, but also a cleanup function that should be executed right before this effect function runs again.
 OR right before this component dismounts, so, before it's removed from the DOM.
 - And you define such a cleanup function by returning it from inside the effect function.
+- We have to return this cleanup function that will be executed by React, and we should then store a reference to this interval in a constant or variable.
+- The cleanup function being needed to avoid ongoing processes behind the scenes which aren't needed anymore but which, of course, would cost performance.

 The Problem with Object & Function Dependencies: